nathan-gs/nathan-gs.github.com/_posts/2024-02-05-azure-ai-speech-tts-improving-pronunciations-with-ai.md

 ### The flow

-We are going to pre-process our text file, detect Named Entities using Azure AI Language and generate pronounciations using Azure OpenAI for these.
+We are going to pre-process our text file, detect Named Entities using Azure AI Language and generate pronunciations using Azure OpenAI for these.
 In the next step we will use the generated SSML inside the Azure AI Speech Audio Content Creation studio before finally generating the audio.

 ```mermaid
 graph TD